mine-x/ctf-writeups/2025-target-cyber-defense-challenge/2_not-so-simple_mail_protocol/README.md

 Points: 100

-## Introduction
+## Objective

-The task is to search through SMTP logs in an OpenSearch dashboard to find the first extortion email from this incident.
+Search through SMTP logs in an OpenSearch dashboard to find the first extortion email from this incident.

 ## Log analysis

-I started by searching for the originating IP address ```252.44.98.29``` and only found 1 result, the same ransom email message that was provided in the previous task.
+I started by searching for the originating IP address `252.44.98.29` and only found 1 result, the same ransom email message that was provided in the previous challenge.

 ```log
 From: "Samantha Green" <sgreen123@gwagm.co>